128technology/docs/docs/concepts_appid.md

 The SSR can also *learn about named destinations* by inspecting the traffic that traverses it.
 This is done by inspecting the client hello TLS message sent by a client during the TLS handshake process.
 Importantly: *this presupposes that the SSR can route packets to that destination for the  purposes of retrieving the clients's message*.
 Thus, when using AppID based on TLS, it is important to ensure that there is a `service` and `service-route` capable of reaching that server in addition to the one you'll configure for the named application.

 :::note
 Normally this is done by having a "catch-all" service for `0.0.0.0/0` to route traffic out to the internet, but it does not need to be.
-Please refer to [this document](config_domain-based_web_filter/#configuring-web-filtering-using-the-pcli) for detailed config guide.
+Please refer to [**Configuring Web Filtering using the PCLI**](config_domain-based_web_filter#configuring-web-filtering-using-the-pcli) for detailed configuration steps.
 :::

-Within the `Client Hello` message it typically includes a `server_name` extension, which represents the domain-name being accessed by the client.
-One such example snippet is as follows:
+The `Client Hello` message typically includes a `server_name` extension, which represents the domain-name being accessed by the client.
+For example:

 ``` console {15-18}
 TLSv1.3 Record Layer: Handshake Protocol: Client Hello